-Fifty years ago with a full moon in the night sky, the Gibson SG was born.
+Over fifty years ago, with a full moon in the night sky, the Gibson SG was born.
 Soon, wild men with lightning in their hands came forth and made it sing, howl, and roar.
 The earth trembled at their greatness!

 The Gibson SG: Fast, Sleek, Powerful and Born to Rock

 Incredible as it may seem now, the SG was created in response to flagging sales of the Les Paul during the late 1950s.
-In 1961, the Les Paul was revamped in the hope of competing with the popular Fender Stratocaster introduced in 1954.
-With its beveled mahogany body, devilish horn cutaways and superb playability, the SG has become Gibson’s best selling guitar.
+In 1961, the Les Paul was revamped to compete with the popular Fender Stratocaster introduced in 1954.
+The SG has become Gibson's best-selling guitar with its beveled mahogany body, devilish horn cutaways, and superb playability.

-In its first three years of production, over 6,000 SG’s a year were sold.
-Given that only 1,700 Les Pauls were sold between 1958 and 1960, the SG had established itself as a new thoroughbred in the Gibson stable.
-Advertisements by Gibson claimed it had, “the fastest neck in the world”.
+In its first three years of production, over 6,000 SG's a year were sold.
+Since only 1,700 Les Pauls were sold between 1958 and 1960, the SG had established itself as a new thoroughbred in the Gibson stable.
+Advertisements by Gibson claimed it had "the fastest neck in the world."